 This statement is false.
-There are definitely some retailers worldwide that will refuse to accept barcodes from buybarcodes.com.au because their company policy is to only accept barcodes that are purchased directly from GS1 (examples of retailers with this policy are Wal-Mart in the USA, and the Super Retail Group in New Zealand and Australia).
+Some retailers worldwide will refuse to accept barcodes from buybarcodes.com.au because their company policy is only to accept barcodes purchased directly from GS1 (examples of retailers with this policy are Wal-Mart in the USA and the Super Retail Group New Zealand and Australia).

-There are other retailers that will only accept barcodes if they come with Barcode Verification Reports and/or a manufacturers GLN number (e.g. ASDA, Tesco, Homebase in the UK). buybarcodes.com.au only provide EAN-13 barcode numbers and images – they don’t provide GLN numbers or verification reports.
+Other retailers will only accept barcodes if they come with Barcode Verification Reports and/or a manufacturers GLN number (e.g. ASDA, Tesco, Homebase in the UK). buybarcodes.com.au only provide EAN-13 barcode numbers and images – they don’t provide GLN numbers or verification reports.